 We also had some questions for Eddy, our lead developer.
 We got through okay asking questions on Slack and showing commits on BitBucket and but harder issues might have been a problem.
 Usually he would come to my desk and we could look through more difficult problems together.

 Finally, we did have a backup plan for worst case.
 If we had technical issues our plan was for me to carry on with the Limpid Markets work and Jay to add a new feature to Botty McBotface, our helpful bot that organises our days off, but luckily we didn’t have to resort to that.
+We also got some good solutions from computer repair service and we were able to avoid screen sharing issues.

 We’re planning on doing this again soon.
 To avoid some of the screen sharing issues we are going to try using a mixture of screen sharing and using AtomPair.
 It’s not either of our main IDEs but we feel the benefits are worth trying for a day.
 We’ll update this blog post with how we got on.